CellectIO/ESPLoadsheddingSA/README.md

 > **--configuration production**

-(When using this flag the environment variables will be set to production to simulate what the application run in for end users)
+(When using this flag the environment variables will be set to production to simulate what the application will run like for end users)

 **The build artifacts will be stored in the dist/ directory.**